clarchnotes/clarchnotes.github.io/docs/CPU/Backend/LSU/basics.md

 # Selective Speculation: Motivation

 - We'd better speculate wisely:
   - Difficult to predict: locality leads to non-trivial amount of conflicts
   - Difficult to recover: hard to identify only dependent instructions, usually flush all
 - Selective speculation: only select profitable loads to speculate

 ## Store Set Algorithm

 - For each load, track all stores with which it has conflicted in the past
   - These stores form the store set of this load
   - Assumption: previously encountered dependencies are likely to repeat
   - A load does not issue if any member in its store set has not resolved the address
 - Store set algorithm (ideal):
   - Initially, all loads have empty store sets → naïve speculation
   - When a load and a store cause a violation, the store PC is added to the load's store set
   - When a load is encountered, it must be delayed if any store in its store set is still on-the-fly

 ## Replay vs. Squash Recovery

-- **Replay**: Discard just the violating load and re-execute it (lightweight)
+- **Replay**： Discard just the violating load and re-execute it (lightweight)
-- **Squash**: Cancel the load and all dependent instructions (heavyweight but necessary for ordering)
+- **Squash**： Cancel the load and all dependent instructions (heavyweight but necessary for ordering)
-- **Hybrid Approach**: Use replay for certain violations and squash for others
+- **Hybrid Approach**： Use replay for certain violations and squash for others

 # References